megamarc/JTilengine/README.md

 No install step is required.
 Just make sure that the Tilengine library (*Tilengine.dll*, *Tilengine.java* and TilengineJNI.dll) are accessible from within your own project.

 ## Building the JNI bridge
 Unlike other languages, Java requires an intermediate shared library to interface to any external native library.
-This package already ships with a prebuilt 32-bit windows.
-However, to use it on other platform or upgrade it with more up to date features, it must be built from source.
 The source is just a single .c source file.
 Any C compiler can be used, for example gcc or the excellent [tiny C compiler (tcc)](https://bellard.org/tcc/).<br>
-To build the source, open a console window inside the `jni` folder and type the following command depending on your target OS:
+To build the source, open a console window inside the `jni` folder and type the following command depending on your target OS.
+Remember to make Tilengine binary (dll/so/dylib) accessible.

 ### Windows (Using Tiny C Compiler)
 ```